To submit an article online, and to check the status of your submission, you need to have an account with Tremor and

 1. Cover Letter.
 The cover letter should be added directly in a text box at the first step of the submission form.
 It should indicate why the paper should be published, why it is especially appropriate for TOHM, and how it adds to the published literature on the topic.
 In the cover letter, the author must confirm the following: all authors have read and approved the manuscript; the paper has not been published previously; and it is not under consideration for publication elsewhere.

 If authorship is attributed to a group, all members of the group must meet the full criteria and requirements for authorship.
 The group must designate one or more individuals as authors or members of a writing group who meet full authorship criteria and requirements, and who take responsibility for the group.
 In this case, the other group members are not listed as authors but may be listed in an acknowledgment at the end of the manuscript.
 For the criteria to be considered an acceptable research group, please see Flanagin A, Fontanarosa PB, DeAngelis CD.
 Authorship for research groups.
 JAMA 2002;288:3166-3168.

 If authorship is attributed to a group, the corresponding author must state in the cover letter that the author (1) has full access to the data, (2) has the right to publish all the data, and (3) has had the right to obtain independent statistical analyses of the data.

 3. Figures (if applicable).
 The author should upload each figure as a separate image file, not as part of the manuscript file.
 See section VII below.

 4. Video (if applicable).
 See section VIII below.

-TOHM publishes Full-Length Articles, Brief Reports, Case Reports, Reviews, Viewpoints, and Letters.
+TOHM publishes Full-Length Articles, Brief Reports, Case Reports, Reviews, Viewpoints, Editorials, Letters, and Video Abstracts.
 All articles in TOHM, including letters, can be accompanied by a video when appropriate.
 For all manuscripts, the abstract and text word counts must be displayed on the title page of the submission.